 In addition to GIS software systems, the district utilizes the process of incorporating oblique and orthogonal aerial imagery for property inspection, measurement, and verification.
-The appraisal district uses software and image service provided by the Pictometry International Corp.
+The appraisal district uses software and image service provided by the Eagleview Technologies Inc. (formally Pictometry).
 Periodic flyovers are scheduled each year in accordance with district contract agreements.

-Comptroller: Property Value Study:
+Texas Comptroller: Property Value Study: